Fox26601/StackAttack-/README.md

 Stack Attack Console Game

-Overview

 This project is a C# console game inspired by the classic mobile game Stack Attack.
-The game challenges the player to avoid being crushed by falling boxes, clear full rows, and achieve the highest score possible.
-The player can move left (A) and right (D), jump (W), and push boxes to manage the stacking process.
+The goal is to avoid getting crushed by falling boxes, clear full rows, and achieve the highest possible score.
+The player can move left (A), move right (D), jump (W), and push boxes to manage the stacking process.

 Features

 Player Movement: Move left/right, jump, and push boxes.

-Falling Boxes: Boxes fall from the top and stack up.
+Falling Boxes: Boxes fall from the top and stack up over time.

 Row Clearing Mechanic: Complete rows disappear, similar to Tetris.

-Game Over Detection: The game ends when the player is crushed.
+Game Over Detection: The game ends when the player is crushed by a falling box.

 High Score System: Stores and displays the top scores.

-Key Spam Prevention: Ensures smooth controls by limiting input frequency.
+Input Handling Improvements: Prevents key spamming.

-Box Collision Handling: Stops movement at a box, requiring an additional key press to push it.
+Box Collision Handling: Stops movement at a box until a new input is received.

 Controls